petersenpeter/CellExplorer/docs/interface/neuroscope2-analysis.md

 ---

 # Perform custom analysis directly from NeuroScope2
 You can add your own custom functions that can be run from NeuroScope2 from the menu called Analysis.
-Basically, you create a wrapper function for what you want to call outside NeuroScope2.
+You must create a wrapper function for what you want to call outside NeuroScope2.
 There are a lot of examples included, that you can take inspiration from.
 The analysis tools are located in the `+analysis_tools`  folder.
+Please see the wrapper example at the bottom of this page.

 ## Organization of analysis tools and included functions
 The analysis menu and underlying `+analysis_tools` folder are organized according to the underlying data types of CellExplorer.
 Various functions are already included: